 Note: The use of the Class-Path manifest entries in client module JARs is not portable, as it has not yet been addressed by the Java EE standard.

-Protocol Compatibility
+4.4 Protocol Compatibility

-For information on interoperability between WebLogic Server 10g Release 3 (10.3) and previous WebLogic Server releases, see the Compatibility Statement for Oracle® WebLogic Server 10g Release 3 (10.3).
+For information on interoperability between WebLogic Server 11g Release 1 (10.3.1) and previous WebLogic Server releases, see "WebLogic Server Compatibility" in Oracle Fusion Middleware Information Roadmap for Oracle WebLogic Server.